UPDATE 1-UK Stocks-Factors to watch on June 21

 (Adds futures, company news items)

-June 21 Britain's FTSE 100 index is seen opening 20 points lower on Wednesday, according to financial bookmakers, with futures down 0.4 percent ahead of the cash market open.
+June 21 (Reuters) - Britain's FTSE 100 index is seen opening 20 points lower on Wednesday, according to financial bookmakers, with futures down 0.4 percent ahead of the cash market open.

 * BERKELEY: London-focussed housebuilder Berkeley posted a better-than-expected 53 percent rise in profit on Wednesday, but warned that tax rises on top-end properties had muted new construction and Brexit could harm the sector in the months ahead.